anyaschukin/N-Puzzle/README.md

 # N-Puzzle

-solve N-puzzles using A* algorithm
+solve [N-puzzles](https://en.wikipedia.org/wiki/Sliding_puzzle) using the A* search algorithm with several heuristics.

+The goal is to solve quickly, with a target of under 10 seconds for puzzle size 3.
+This project solves size 3 in at worst a few milliseconds.

 See the [subject](https://github.com/anyaschukin/N-Puzzle/blob/master/subject.pdf) for more details.